Bachman–Turner Overdrive: Randy's departure and the new "BTO" 1977–1979

 Freeways, BTO's sixth studio album that was recorded in late 1976 and released in February 1977, signaled the end of BTO's most successful line-up.
 Facing some criticism for the "sameness" of the band's songs on the two follow-up albums to Not Fragile, Randy Bachman wanted to update BTO's sound, including adding horns and strings on some songs, but the rest of the band seemed to disagree.
 Said Fred Turner:

 Since he (Randy) was funding the whole thing, everything went on his and Mercury's timetable.
-It finally came to a head for Freeways when Blair, Rob and myself told Randy we were burnt out, didn't like the songs we were writing, didn't like the songs he was writing, and that we wanted to take some time to regroup – especially since all the other bands were taking a year or two between albums, not doing two a year like we were.
+It finally came to a head for Freeways when Blair, Rob, and myself told Randy we were burnt out, didn't like the songs we were writing, didn't like the songs he was writing, and that we wanted to take some time to regroup – especially since all the other bands were taking a year or two between albums, not doing two a year like we were.
 Randy told us his songs were fine and forced the album.
 It ended that version of the band.

 Years later, Randy seemed to agree with Turner, stating, "Looking at it now, we should have taken four, five, six months off ... live a little, and then come back together with new ideas.
 In retrospect, that's what a lot of great bands do.
 And we didn't."
-Freeways reached No. 34 on the Canadian RPM chart but only reached No. 70 on the US pop albums chart.
+Freeways reached number 34 on the Canadian RPM chart, but only reached number 70 on the US pop albums chart.
 It contained no charting singles.

 Randy Bachman left the group in May 1977, three months after the release of Freeways.
 His initial intention was to temporarily disband while he worked on a solo project, "But it was decided by management it wouldn't work."
 He conceded, "We also ran out of common interests."
-Robbie Bachman noted that the band had scheduled a meeting wherein he, Fred and Blair were going to discuss getting back to their rock and roll roots following the relative failure of Freeways.
+Robbie Bachman noted that the band had scheduled a meeting wherein Fred, Blair, and he were going to discuss getting back to their rock and roll roots following the relative failure of Freeways.
 Randy then shocked the rest by saying he was leaving, despite the fact that BTO was still under contract with Mercury to release two more albums over the next 18 months.